 Not so long ago, Project and Portfolio Managers were using pencils and sheets of paper to plan and manage their projects.
 The rise of Information Technology and the spread of desktop software suites have made calculations much easier and introduced some degree of task automation into Project Management practices.
-As technology marched on, dedicated Project Management software programs were created to help Project Managers plan, organize and manage their resources and projects.
+As technology marched on, dedicated Project Management software programs came into existence to help Project Managers plan, organize and manage their resources and projects.

 The culmination of the evolution of technology tools for Project Management professionals takes the form of Project Portfolio Management software.
 Such solutions take the management discipline to the next level by enabling consolidated and consistent management of large quantities of interdependent projects, programs, plans, tasks and resources.
 They help Project Management Offices and Portfolio Managers plan and run projects in an organized, accurate, and profitable manner in order for their organization to stay competitive, to improve customer and stakeholder satisfaction, and to position itself for the future.
 Here is an overview of the ways PM and PPM software work, and how you can leverage such tools to your advantage.

 Project Management Software: Enabling Technology for Project Managers

 Project Management software tools are technology products that enable Project Managers and project teams to perform an array of management activities on individual projects.
 They facilitate project planning, tracking, and monitoring by increasing visibility into project activity, letting Project Managers know who should be working on what, at and by what time.

 Built-in Gantt charts, calendars, timesheets, and budget plans assist Project Managers in their work throughout the project life cycle and facilitate the day-to-day management and delivery of projects.